Harold Budd: Composer and recording artist

 Budd resigned from the institute in 1976 and began recording his new compositions, produced by Eno.
 Two years later, Harold Budd's debut album, The Pavilion of Dreams (1978), was released.
 The first performance of the piece was at a Franciscan church in California conducted by Daniel Lentz."

 The work with Eno led Budd to shift his focus to studio-led projects, characterised by use of synthesisers and electronic treatments, often collaborating with other musicians.
 Budd developed a style of piano playing he deemed "soft pedal," which can be described as slow and sustained.
 While he is often placed in the Ambient category, he emphatically declared that he was not an Ambient artist, and felt that he got "kidnapped" into the category.

-His two collaborations with Eno, 1980's The Plateaux of Mirror and 1984's The Pearl, established his trademark atmospheric piano style.
+His two collaborations with Eno, Ambient 2: The Plateaux of Mirror in 1980 and The Pearl in 1984, established his trademark atmospheric piano style.
 On Lovely Thunder, he introduced subtle electronic textures.
 His thematic 2000 release The Room saw a return to a more minimalist approach.
 In 2003, Daniel Lanois, a producer for U2 and Bob Dylan, and occasional collaborator with Brian Eno, recorded an impromptu performance of Budd playing the piano in his Los Angeles living room, unaware; it was released in 2005 as the album La Bella Vista.

 He had a long-running collaboration with guitarist Robin Guthrie.
 They worked together initially when Budd worked with Guthrie's band Cocteau Twins on their 1985 collaboration The Moon and the Melodies.
 The record was released by 4AD under all the collaborator's names (rather than being a Cocteau Twins/Harold Budd record), with Budd being listed first as it was an alphabetical listing.
 In November 1986, the record charted on the UK Top 75 album chart, spending a week at number 46.
 Budd and Guthrie subsequently released several albums together, including two soundtracks to the Gregg Araki films Mysterious Skin (2004) and White Bird in a Blizzard (2014), with the last, 2020's Another Flower, recorded in 2013 but only released four days before Budd's death.

 Budd also collaborated with Andy Partridge of XTC on the album Through the Hill (1994), John Foxx on the album Translucence/Drift Music (2003) and work with Jah Wobble on the Solaris concert and live album in 2002.

 He composed music for the score of the 2020 miniseries I Know This Much Is True.

 Reception

 Brian Eno called Budd "a great abstract painter trapped in the body of a musician".

-The Guardian said, "The core Budd sound of yearning piano motifs and reverb-laden impressionism is often called minimalism.
-But compared with the cyclical craft of Steve Reich and early Philip Glass, his low-key, expansive forays felt deftly maximalist.
+The Guardian said, "The core Budd sound of yearning piano motifs and reverberation-laden impressionism is often called minimalism, but compared with the cyclical craft of Steve Reich and early Philip Glass, his low-key, expansive forays felt deftly maximalist.
 This has made Budd's craft synonymous with the dreamworld.
 An heir to Satie and Debussy, his music was treated and poetic, never kneejerk nor incautious."